mhdawson/micro-app-ping-monitor/README.md

 * serverPort - port on which the server will listen.
 * mqttServerUrl: - url for mqtt server on which commands will be posted when alerts are triggered.
-* twilio - object which contains fields for twilio configuration used to send sms messages as described below.
+* notify- object which contains fields for sending notificaitons as described below.
 * eventLogPrefix - path to the directory in which the event log file will be stored.